Hartter-Cerigent/Hartter-Cerigent/README.md

 ### Hi there 👋

- - Current freshman with wide interets.
+ - Current sophomore happy with making friends to learn and build together.
- - 🌱 I’m currently learning maths, online open courses of cs and reading some books like devour the daily meals, sometimes relentless.
+ - 🌱 I’m currently learning frontend docs and api layer of AI, intending to build a webapp.
- - 🤔 I’m looking for help with my passion for life so I come here to read to get inspirations.
+ - 🤔 I’m interested in how AI perform and progress for the exciting future.
 <!--
 **Hartter-Cerigent/Hartter-Cerigent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.